wp-plugins/wp-fastest-cache/readme.txt

 * <strong>[FEATURE]</strong> Compatible with WP-Polls
 * <strong>[FEATURE]</strong> Enable/Disable cache option for mobile devices has been added
 * <strong>[FEATURE]</strong> "[wpfcNOT]" shortcode has been converted to the image
-* Optimisation of CSS minify
+* Optimization of CSS minify
 * r10.net support forum url has been added
 * Some style changes
 * to correct misspelling